Mariusthvdb/custom-more-info/README.md

 #### > by_entity_id

-This parameter filters attributes from entities matching their `entity_id`, it must contain an array of attributes names.
-This parameter will override any other parameter that you add to `filter_attributes`:
+This parameter filters attributes from entities matching their `entity_id`, it must contain an array of attributes names:

 ```yaml
 custom_attributes: